 At Meadows Surgical Arts, ear surgery is performed at our surgical center (accredited by the Accreditation Association for Ambulatory Health Centers (AAACH)), which is located in our office in Commerce, GA.
 The procedure commonly takes from one to two hours, depending on the complexity of the case.
 In most instances, the incisions made to reposition the ears are placed behind the ears.
 The resulting thin scars are usually inconspicuous.

 UNDERSTANDING THE PROCEDURE

 In adults, the surgery can be performed under local or general anesthesia.
-It is recommended that children be completely asleep for the surgery, since it lasts approximately two hours.
-Dr. Meadows will perform the ear surgery through an incision behind the ear so there is no apparent scar(s).
+It is recommended that children be completely asleep for the surgery since it lasts approximately two hours.
+The ear surgery will be performed through an incision behind the ear so there is no apparent scar(s).

 UNDERSTANDING THE RECOVERY

 After the surgery, a large protective dressing is applied for 24 hours.
 Afterward, the patient wears a headband day and night for two weeks, followed by headband use at night for an additional two weeks.
 The headband helps to protect the ears from abrupt changes in position during the early critical healing period.
 Adults may choose to wear the headband at night from the start.
 Full activity can be resumed in two weeks, and contact sports are safe after six weeks.
 Mild bruising is common, but this subsides within two to four weeks.
 As with other facial plastic surgery procedures, there is a remarkable absence of pain.
 Full recovery and results are seen within four to six weeks.